Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 When initially summoned, Qli spell/traps you control cannot be destroyed by card effects for the rest of the turn, a helpful defense for your pendulum scales and other Qli tricks, but best of all, End can be treated as three tributes from the summon of an Apoqliphort monster!
 Monsters that can count as two tributes are rare enough; finding one that serves as all three for one of the game's ultimate units propels Qlife's End to a must-have.

-Another card once banned for its incredible powers, Saqlifice (nice pun there, Konami) is as of this writing unrestricted, so toss three copies into your build.
+Another card once banned for its incredible powers, Saqlifice (nice pun there, Konami) is now unrestricted, so toss three copies into your build.
 It equips to a Qli monster you control and gives four benefits.

 - The attached monster gains 300 ATK